sskyy/radior/README.md

 ### 6. Fire inside listener

-You already we can fire another event inside listener, and roof-bus will keep a tracestack for you.
+You already we can fire another event inside listener, and Radior will keep a tracestack for you.
 Just keep one thing in mind that you must use `this.fire` inside the listener:

 ```javascript
 bus.on('topEvent', function(){